Policies and Procedures

 - Transfer of Credit

-A student may request to transfer up to 6 credits of graduate coursework from AACSB accredited institutions.
+We will consider up to 6 credit hours of graduate coursework from Mason-recognized U.S. institutional accrediting agencies and AACSB accredited programs.
 Transfer credit may be given for core courses or electives.
 To be considered for transfer, previous credits must have been earned within six years prior to enrollment at Mason, may not have been applied to a previous degree, and must have a grade of B or higher.

 Students should submit a written request to their graduate program’s office to have their transcript evaluated for possible transfer credit.
 Course descriptions and/or syllabi must be submitted for each course to be evaluated.
 At the discretion of the Program Director, the student may be given a waiver of a core course rather than credit for the course.
 In the case of a waiver, the student is required to make up the credits by taken additional elective credits to complete their degree.

-Only with approval by the Program Director may students withdraw from any or all classes after the self-withdrawal deadline.
+Only with approval by the Program Director may students withdraw from any or all classes after the self-withdrawal deadline, and is permitted only for nonacademic reasons that prevent course completion.
 Graduate School of Business students who stop attending classes without the Program Director’s approval will receive F’s in all courses.
 Because of the lockstep nature of the many graduate School of Business cohort-based programs, withdrawal from selected classes will not be approved.